Medicare Part A Coverage

 What is Medicare Part A?

 Medicare Part A is hospital insurance.
 It helps pay for medically necessary care you receive as an inpatient.
-You are an inpatient when you are admitted to the hospital or a skilled nursing facility.
+You are an inpatient when you are formally admitted by doctor’s order to the hospital or a skilled nursing facility.
 Part A also helps pay for some home health care and for hospice care.

 What's covered under Medicare Part A?